AI Transformation Is Failing to Deliver Profitable Growth—and It’s a Leadership Problem

 - 5 min read

-The data tells the story.
+The data tells the same story.
 In several of the latest global surveys, 88% of enterprises say their organizations use AI at least in one function, yet meaningful, top and bottom-line impact is reported missing.
 And the AI adoption outlook is equally blunt—at least 30% of genAI projects are abandoned after proof-of-concept, because the AI is not enterprise-wide, and the business value never becomes real at scale.

-Enterprise-wide AI is not “sprinkling AI” into a few support functions or adding a chatbot to customer service.
+Enterprise-wide AI is not about “sprinkling AI” into a few support functions or adding a chatbot to customer service.
 It’s what happens when intelligence moves into the core of the business: into the product, the customer experience, the commercial engine, and the systems that run the enterprise—CRM, ERP, data platforms, and the supply chain workflows where value is actually created and captured.

 That’s the bar.
 And it’s not what I see in most companies right now.